F5Networks/f5-aci-servicecenter/docs/BIG-IP version Display and FASC Application Controller Information.rst

 FASC Application Controller Information
 -------------------------------------------
 FASC Application controller information is a troubleshooting tool used to get information and IP of the APIC controller on which the F5 ACI Service Center application container is running.
-This APIC controller can be accessed (via SSH) to view and retrieve FASC logs and for other debugging purposes.
+This APIC controller can be accessed (via SSH) to view and retrieve  F5 ACI Service Center logs and for other debugging purposes.

 1. Click the **admin** menu on the top right corner of FASC